 We will endeavor to update this City Manager Blog on a periodic basis as an attempt to keep the residents up to date on the weekly happenings with your local government.
 As always, if there is something you want to know about the City of Allegan, just give us a call at City Hall (269.673.5511).

-The City is planning to replace the water lines, sewer lines and roads in the following areas next year:
+The City has hired Jones Henry Engineering to design and oversee construction projects to improve the water lines, sewer lines and roads in the following areas next year:

 1. The area between Delano Street and Western Avenue and Sherman Street and Davis Street.

 2. The area consisting of Riverside Drive, Highland Avenue, Wolcott Street and Riverview Park.

 3. The area consisting of the roads of Kalamazoo, 5th Street and Division just west of Marshall Street.